alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 However, it would be immensely tricky to make features by hand for those predictions using only past data.
 For every row, you would need to find out the **prediction time** and then **cut off** any data in your dataset that happens after that time.
 Then, you could use the remaining valid data to make any features you like.

-Some of the most powerful functionality in Featuretools is the ability to do all of that automatically if you pass in a ``cutoff_time`` dataframe to :func:`Deep Feature Synthesis <dfs>`.
+Some of the most powerful functionality in Featuretools is the ability to do all of that automatically if you pass in a :ref:`cutoff_time <cutoff-time>` dataframe to :func:`Deep Feature Synthesis <dfs>`.
 In order for that to work though, the user will always have to explain the meaning behind the datetime columns you've provided.

 Representing time in an EntitySet